 Video conferencing is a remarkably useful technology that allows team members to meet and discuss projects, no matter where they live or work.
-However, these meetings can run into some snags – not all of them are technical.
+However, these meetings can run into some snags, and not all of them result from technical problems.
 Because attendees are in different locations, it's easy to accidentally start talking over each other, getting into the loop of saying "no, you go ahead."
-Meeting agendas can get off track easily, and keeping notes can be a challenge if you're spending extra time to keep things on track and running smoothly.
+Meetings can get off-track easily, especially when you're keeping notes, facilitating discussion and trying to stick to the meeting agenda.

 "One of the easiest ways to ensure everyone stays on the same page and any meeting is productive is to have an agenda reiterated at the outset of every meeting.
 'In today's meeting, we hope to accomplish X, Y and Z. Sound good?'
 It's your job to facilitate from here and ensure you accomplish what you set out to do." – Zachary Burkes, Predictable Profits